 Ardastra impacts U.S. teens through Broadreach

-By: Broadreach HQ Middle School, High School Study Abroad, Parents, Vet Medicine
+By: Broadreach HQ June 27, 2019 High School Adventures, Middle School, Parents, Vet Medicine

 NASSAU, BAHAMAS — It was an unlikely classroom for middle and high school students from the US, but within the lush, tropical gardens of Ardastra – The Bahamas’ only zoo and conservation centre – American teens discovered whether their true life’s calling is to provide care for animals.